Licensed Clinical Psychologist

 How long will therapy take?

-Duration varies based on individual needs.
+Therapy is not a one-size-fits-all experience as each person brings their unique concerns therefore, the duration varies based on individual needs.
 Some clients benefit from 8-10 sessions, while others may require longer-term support.
-We'll discuss recommendations at your initial assessment.
+We'll collaboratively discuss recommendations at your initial assessment to do what is feasible for all parties involved.

 Is everything I say confidential?